cuga-rajal/opensim_apple_arm64/README.md

 The Opensim project is migrating macOS libraries to a universal binary version that includes both arm64 and x86\_64 architectures.
-The new Bullet version listed above is a universal binary and should work on Mac x86\_64 or arm64 processors.
+The new Bullet version listed above is a universal binary.
 Other libraries listed above are for arm64 only until there is a reason to rebuild them.
 Opensim distribution includes additional libraries not from this repository, which support the other architecture.